-Lucretia, the oldest of eleven children, grew up on the Marchbanks plantation where she was trained in cooking and housekeeping.
-She was “given” to Marchbanks’ oldest daughter who she traveled west with prior to the Civil War.
-Once she was freed by the Emancipation Proclamation, Lucretia continued to travel, spending time in California, before returning to her home in Tennessee.
+Lucretia grew up on the Marchbanks plantation, the oldest of 11 children, where she was trained in cooking and housekeeping.
+She was “given” to Marchbanks’ oldest daughter, who she traveled west with before the Civil War.
+Once the Emancipation Proclamation freed her, Lucretia continued to travel, spending time in California, before returning to Tennessee.
 However, having gotten a taste of the West, she soon headed that way again, working in the gold camps of Colorado before being lured by the reports of gold in the Black Hills.
 Arriving in Deadwood on June 1, 1876, she soon found work as the Kitchen Manager in the Grand Central Hotel.
-In no time, the hotel, which really wasn’t so grand, was better known for the great food served in its restaurant and Lucretia had become known as “Aunt Lou” in Deadwood Gulch.
+In no time, the hotel, which wasn’t so grand, was better known for the great food served in its restaurant, and Lucretia had become known as “Aunt Lou” in Deadwood Gulch.

-Two years later she was offered a better position working as a cook for the Golden Gate Mine in nearby Lead.
-Word of her culinary skills continued to spread and she was soon lured away again as a cook and housekeeper for a boarding house owned by Harry Gregg in Sawpit Gulch, also in Lead.
-Catering to the DeSmet Mineworkers, one story tells that when she was late from a meeting she was able to fix supper for the miners in 25 minutes, plus fixing lunch buckets for those on the night shift.
+Two years later, she was offered a better position working as a cook for the Golden Gate Mine in nearby Lead.
+Word of her culinary skills continued to spread, and she was soon lured away again as a cook and housekeeper for a boarding house owned by Harry Gregg in Sawpit Gulch and Lead.
+Catering to the DeSmet Mineworkers, one story tells that when she was late from a meeting, she could fix supper for the miners in 25 minutes, plus fixing lunch buckets for those on the night shift.

-During her tenure at Gregg’s boarding house, she made some $40 per month.
+During her tenure at Gregg’s boarding house, she made about $40 per month.
 But like her father, she was a frugal woman and saved nearly every dime.

-By 1883, Aunt Lou had earned a reputation as the best cook in the Black Hills and having carefully saved her money, soon opened her own establishment called the Rustic Hotel in Sawpit Gulch.
-The restaurant of the hotel, which was really more of a boarding house, was soon overrun with customers.
+By 1883, Aunt Lou had earned a reputation as the best cook in the Black Hills and, having carefully saved her money, soon opened her own establishment called the Rustic Hotel in Sawpit Gulch.
+The hotel’s restaurant, which was more of a boarding house, was soon overrun with customers.

-Aunt Lou is an old and respected colored lady who has had charge of the superintendent’s establishment of the DeSmet mine as housekeeper, cook and superintendent of all superintendents who have ever been employed at the mine.
+Aunt Lou is an old and respected colored lady who has had charge of the superintendent’s establishment of the DeSmet mine as a housekeeper, cook, and superintendent of all superintendents who have ever been employed at the mine.
 Her accomplishments as a culinary artist are beyond all praise.
-She rules the house where she presides with autocratic power by Divine right brooking no cavil or presumptuous interference.
-The superintendent may be a big man in the mines or the mill but the moment he sets foot within her realm he is but a meek and ordinary mortal.
+She rules the house where she presides with autocratic power by Divine right, brooking no cavil or presumptuous interference.
+The superintendent may be a big man in the mines or the mill, but the moment he sets foot within her realm he is but a meek and ordinary mortal.

 A skillful nurse as well as a fine cook and housekeeper, her services to the victims of mountain fever never have received an infinitesimal part of the praise to which they are richly entitled.”

-Continuing to accumulate her hard-earned money, Aunt Lou decided that she had cooked long enough and sold the Rustic Hotel in 1885 to a Mrs. A.M.
+After accumulating her hard-earned money, Aunt Lou decided that she had cooked long enough and sold the Rustic Hotel in 1885 to Mrs. A.M.
 Porter.
-She soon purchased a ranch in between Sundance and Beulah, Wyoming.
-There, she was actively engaged in raising horses and cattle with the help of a hired a man named George Baggely, who worked for her for the next 20 years.
+She soon purchased a ranch between Sundance and Beulah, Wyoming.
+There, she was actively engaged in raising horses and cattle with the help of a hired man named George Baggely, who worked for her for the next 20 years.